managarm/managarm.github.io/_posts/2020-04-05-porting-software.markdown

 After compilation, several issues remain that prevent Mednafen from working correctly.
 Often, programs need some minor corrections, for example in C library functions.
 In the case of Mednafen, however, some more work is required.
 We quickly discuss missing features that have been implemented to finally make Mednafen work correctly.

-**pthreads.** While mlibc already has stubs for all of the `pthread_*` functions, thread creaton via `pthread_create` was not implemented yet.
+**pthreads.** While mlibc already has stubs for all of the `pthread_*` functions, thread creation via `pthread_create` was not implemented yet.
 This is required since Mednafen uses a second thread for audio handling.
 Implementing `pthread_create` consists of two parts:
  - implementing this function in the C library,
  - and handling threads in Managarm's POSIX server.

 To this end, a new request (`sys_clone`) to create a new thread is added to the POSIX server.
 In mlibc, the `pthread_create` function is modified to invoke the newly added `sys_clone` request.
 Before calling into the POSIX server, mlibc prepares the stack of the new thread and sets up the so-called *thread control block* (TCB) which stores all thread-local variables.
 Afterwards, control is handed over to the user provided function.

 (While we are still missing an implementation for `pthread_join` and possibly other thread related functions, this is enough to run the emulator.
-It does become a problem when ones tries to to close and results in a crash.)
+It does become a problem when ones tries to close Mednafen and results in a crash.)

 **POSIX semaphores.** Like pthread mutexes, POSIX semaphores are used to enforce mutual exclusion of concurrently executing threads.
 Since mlibc already supports the `pthread_mutex_*` functions, adding support for `sem_*` is comparatively simple.
 Indeed, both the pthread functions and POSIX semaphores are implemented on top of futexes.³